Gluten Free Beef Stroganoff: Best Tips for Rich Flavor

 Step 5: Create the Sauce

-Sprinkle gluten-free flour over the vegetables, stirring continuously.
+Sprinkle gluten-free flour over the, stirring continuously.
 Gradually whisk in the beef broth to ensure a smooth sauce.
 Stir in Dijon mustard and paprika, then simmer until the sauce thickens enough

 Step 6: Final Assembly